A Bijective Image Retargeting Algorithm Based on Conformal Energy: Introduction

 \section{Introduction}

-Nowadays, there are more and more electronic devices with different screen ratios.
-It may cause visual unnaturality and geometric information loss of the result images, like the images in a distorting mirror, to display one picture on different devices by simply stretching it into the ratio we want thus giving rise to the need for more image retargeting algorithms, which can resize images into different sizes while preserving some properties of original images.
+Nowadays, an increasing variety of electronic devices feature diverse screen aspect ratios.
+The problem of adapting images to various aspect ratios is called image retargeting.
+It may cause visual unnaturality and geometric information loss of the resulting images, by displaying one picture on different devices through simple stretching to the desired ratio.
+This situation gives rise to the need for more new image retargeting algorithms, which can resize images into different sizes while preserving some properties of the original images.

-Various methods have been developed to tackle this problem, which can mainly be divided into two categories: cropping-based methods and mesh-based warping methods.

-Cropping-based methods are to remove unimportant pixels and reset the other pixels to resize the image.
-Taking the popular Seam Carving algorithm \cite{avidan2007seam} proposed by Avidan and Shamir as an example, it searches for the least important seams and removes them, but sometimes the important objects in the image may be destroyed when seams accidentally pass through important areas.
-The retargeting maps in these methods are not bijective, which means some informaiton contained in images will be lost.